talhashafeeqcc/xyz/notes.md

 Workspace administration is now a seperate view.
 This is likely to stay in alpha for a while due to Github being the opinionated choice.

+There are two endpoints to create PostgreSQL tables for the ACL and workspaces.
+These endpoints are:

+/api/workspace/pgtable

+/api/user/pgtable

+The endpoints are only available to user with admin rights.
+Obviously there are no users yet if a new ACL table is to be created.
+For this reason a token will have to be fudged from the SECRET which is used to sign and verify token.
+This can be done via jwt.io website.

+The SECRET goes into the signature and the payload needs to have an email (any) and admin_user set to true.